Feature Selection: A Data Perspective: Feature Selection with Structured Features

-Once Group Lasso selects a group, all the features in the group will be selected.
-However, for some applications that require the diversity of selected features, Group Lasso is not appropriate anymore.
-In other words, it is desirable to consider the intrinsic feature structures and select features from different selected groups simultaneously.
-Sparse Group Lasso~\citep{friedman2010note} takes advantage of both Lasso and Group Lasso, and it produces a solution with joint intra-group and inter-group sparsity.
-The sparse regularization term of Sparse Group Lasso is a combination of the penalty term of Lasso and Group Lasso.
-The formulation of Sparse Group Lasso is formulated as follows:
+Once Group Lasso selects a group, all the features in the selected group will be kept.
+However, in many cases, not all features in the selected group could be useful, and it is desirable to consider the intrinsic feature structures and select features from different selected groups simultaneously (as illustrated in Fig.~\ref{fig:GroupLasso}).
+Sparse Group Lasso~\cite{friedman2010note,peng2010regularized} takes advantage of both Lasso and Group Lasso, and it produces a solution with simultaneous intra-group and inter-group sparsity.
+The sparse regularization term of Sparse Group Lasso is a combination of the penalty term of Lasso and Group Lasso:

 where $\alpha$ is parameter between 0 and 1 to balance the contribution of inter-group sparsity and intra-group sparsity for feature selection.

-The differences between Lasso, Group Lasso and Sparse Group Lasso are illustrated in Figure~\ref{fig:GroupLasso}: \begin{itemize} \item Lasso does not consider the group structures among features and selects a subset of relevant features among all groups; \item Group Lasso performs group selection and selects or not select a whole group of features; \item Sparse Group Lasso performs group selection and selects a subset of relevant features in each group. \end{itemize}
+The difference between Lasso, Group Lasso and Sparse Group Lasso is shown in Fig.~\ref{fig:GroupLasso}.